ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

   </tr>
 </table>

+In these examples, you can use any other action class (`action_generate_in_sc_memory`, `action_erase_from_sc_memory`, `action_read_permissions_from_sc_memory`, `action_generate_permissions_in_sc_memory` or `action_erase_permissions_from_sc_memory`) instead of `action_read_from_sc_memory`.

+All sc-arcs from permissions classes (relations) must be permanent or temporary.
+All sc-arcs from user groups (classes or sets) must be permanent or temporary.

 !!! note
-    You can use any other action class (`action_generate_in_sc_memory`, `action_erase_from_sc_memory`, `action_read_permissions_from_sc_memory`, `action_generate_permissions_in_sc_memory` or `action_erase_permissions_from_sc_memory`) instead of `action_read_from_sc_memory`.
+    If the knowledge base does not explicitly specify permissions for a user, it is equivalent to saying that this user does not have them.

 !!! note
-    If the knowledge base does not explicitly specify permissions for a user, it is tantamount to the user doesn't have them.
+    In order to erase permissions for a user it is enough to erase an access sc-arc from the relation that indicated permissions.

 !!! note
-    In order to erase permissions for a user it is enough to erase the access arc from the relation that indicated permissions.
+    In the sc-machine there is a global system context -- `ScMemory::ms_globalContext`, that has all permissions.
+You can use it to update permissions that can be used to read, update or erase permissions for other users.

-!!! note
+!!! warning
     Erasing a positive access sc-arc between relation and sc-arc between the user and an action class, that the user can perform, automatically creates a negative access sc-arc between the given relation and the sc-arc between the user and the action class.

+!!! warning
-    Creating a positive access sc-arc between relation and sc-arc between the user and an action class, that the user can perform, automatically erasing all negative access sc-arcs between the given relation and the sc-arc between the user and the action class.
+    Creating a positive access sc-arc between relation and sc-arc between the user and an action class, that the user can perform, automatically erases all negative access sc-arcs between the given relation and the sc-arc between the user and the action class.

 ---

+## **Compatibility of global and local user permissions**

 Both global and local permissions can be described for the same user.
 It is important to know the logic of how they work together.
 For example, concrete user wants to handle some sc-construction.
 There may be several cases:

 <table>
   <thead>